vanhoefm/fragattacks/research/README.md

   on FreeBSD drivers, where the second fragment is sent in plaintext after reconnecting with the AP.
 Against some dongles on FreeBSD this test was more reliable and still proves that old fragments remain in the AP's memory after reconnecting.
 You should also try this test without the `--full-reconnect` parameter.

+- `ping I,E,R,AP [--full-reconnect]`: In this test the second fragment is sent in plaintext.
+This can be useful if the device being tested doesn't immediately install the key after the 4-way handshake.
+If this tests succeeds, it shows that the device keeps fragments in memory after (re)connecting to a network, meaning its vulnerable to cache attacks.

 ## 8.4.
 Mixed plain/encrypt attack (§6.3)